Ekim-Yurtsever/DeepTL-Lane-Change-Classification/README.md

 # DeepTL-Lane-Change-Classification
 Infers the risk level of lane change video clips.
+Utilizes transfer learning (TL).
 The related paper is submitted to IEEE ITSC 2019.

 ## Features:
 * A novel deep spatiotemporal framework for risky action detection in short lane change video clips
 * using solely a camera for the task
-* Two versions available with trained weights! : ResNet50 + LSTM and MaskRCNN backbone + CNN + LSTM.
+* Two versions available with trained weights! : ResNet50 (TL) + LSTM and MaskRCNN (TL) + CNN + LSTM.
+* Two lane change video samples are provided in data/input/lc_samples_50frames.tar.gz

 ## Examples: